yd0str/prewired.pw/content/ssh-2fa.md

 Well, with SSH we can use Google Authenticator PAM module to add another level of security to the normal login.
 This can be a good idea if you have a cloud instance such as AWS services.
 I personally would like to endorse both our local robust cloud infrastructure built to support a wide range of applications, [KILI](http://www.kili.io) and [Angani](http://www.angani.co).

-Before setting up the 2FA, make sure you have the `google authenticator` app installed on your phone (Android?), you can get support on how to install the app in Android, Blackberry or Apple device [here](https://support.google.com/accounts/answer/1066447?hl=en)
+Before setting up the 2FA, make sure you have the `google authenticator` app installed on your phone, you can get support on how to install the app on Android, Blackberry or Apple device [here](https://support.google.com/accounts/answer/1066447?hl=en)

 Now, decide which account you want to setup the 2FA for, I mean, if you use a normal account, you'll not be able to login as root.
 (I love root :D ).
 If you love root like me, login as root and follow along.
-I've my "google authenticator" app installed on my Samsung with Android 4.2.2 and I'm using Ubuntu 14.x
+I've my "google authenticator" app installed on my crappy Samsung phone running Android 4.2.2 and I'm setting up 2FA on Ubuntu 14.x

 -------------------------------------------------------